-Violation of these rules may result in immediate termination of the current visit and denial of future visitation.
+Violation of visitation rules may result in immediate termination of the current visit and denial of future visitation.

-Professional visitation (attorney, clergy, medical, etc.) will be permitted at any time except during designated lockdown periods or facility emergencies.
+Professional visitation (attorney, clergy, medical, etc.) will be permitted at reasonable hours, except during designated lockdown periods or facility emergencies.
 Professional visitation will take place in the jail library unless other arrangements have been made and approved by the Correctional Facility Administrator or Jail Supervisor.
 Only professional personnel will be permitted.
 Family members or other third-parties will not be permitted to visit during this time.

 Inmates may receive mail through the United States Postal Service by addressing it to: